Come All You Fair and Tender Ladies: Versions from outside America

 Shirley Collins recorded a song under the title "Are You Going to Leave Me?"

 Another ballad, "I Wish I Wish But It's All in Vain" (Roud 495) has a similar theme.
 It has been collected in Scotland and Ireland.

 There are "floating verses" across the songs, but the American lyrics (as Roud 451) are close to each other, and sufficiently different from the British versions (Roud 495) to make them different songs.

+Spanish teenage folk-pop band Pic-Nic fronted by indie pop icon Jeanette covered the song with Spanish lyrics under the title "Negra Estrella".

 Songcatcher

-The 2000 film "Songcatcher" sees a scholar travelling through Appalachia using a cylinder recording machine.
+The 2000 film Songcatcher sees a scholar travelling through Appalachia using a cylinder recording machine.

 The first two songs recorded are "Mattie Groves" and "Come All You Fair and Tender Ladies".

 In the film they are sung by Emmy Rossum.
 An album was released with modern singers performing the same songs.

 They include Rosanne Cash, Emmylou Harris and Dolly Parton.

 In 2010, Marideth Sisco performed a portion of the song in the film Winter's Bone.